 You will be pleased to know that I presented all of the petitions to NatWest representatives when I met with them on April 21st.
 It proved to be a productive meeting, where we discussed how to address the concerns of many who rely on the bank to manage their affairs.
 I brought forward my own solution of local banks getting together in shared premises to keep counter services local.

-As you may have heard, Lloyds will also be closing in Broadstairs in July.
-This will leave Nationwide as the only remaining bank in the local area, which is simply unacceptable and likely to overwhelm local post offices who offer limited banking services.
-Having this shared premises would retain both banks, covering a wide range of customers that live in the area while cutting their own costs.
+As you will have seen, both NatWest and Lloyds closed in Broadstairs last July.
+This has left Nationwide as the only remaining bank in the local area, which is simply unacceptable and likely to overwhelm local post offices who offer limited banking services.
+Having a shared premises would retain both banks, covering a wide range of customers that live in the area while cutting their own costs.
 They were open to my suggestion, so I am hopeful that this might be taken forward nationwide as we are not alone.

 STOP NATWEST CLOSING OUR BANKS